n2k/dockpeek/README.md

   <h3>Docker Dashboard for Easy Container Access</h3>

- <p>A lightweight, self-hosted Docker dashboard for quick access to container web interfaces across multiple hosts.
+ <p>A lightweight, self-hosted Docker dashboard for quick access to container web interfaces.
 Monitor ports, manage updates with one-click, and integrate seamlessly with Traefik.</p>
 </div>

 ## ✨ Features